cal-itp/data-infra/docs/analytics_new_analysts/data-analysis-intro.md

 # paunch_locations, but only once in council_population.
 ```

 Next, merge `merge1` and `council_boundaries`.
 Columns don't have to have the same names to be matched on, as long as they hold the same values.
-Below, CD and District hold the same information.

 ```
 merge2 = pd.merge(merge1, council_boundaries, left_on = 'CD',